Gilles Deusings

-Gilles Deusings (born 17 November 1997) is a Belgian professional footballer who most recently played as a goalkeeper for Eerste Divisie club MVV Maastricht.
+Gilles Frédéric Deusings (born 17 November 1997) is a Belgian footballer who plays as a goalkeeper for Stade Verviétois.

 Career

 Born in Dalhem, Deusings started his career at C.S.
 Visé before playing for Alemannia Aachen II and R.F.C.
 Seraing.
 He joined MVV Maastricht on trial on 16 August 2017, before signing for the club on a permanent basis two weeks later.
 He signed a one-year contract extension with the club in June 2018 on a one-year contract.
 In April 2019, his contract with the club was extended by one year, and he made his debut for the club shortly after in a 1–1 Eerste Divisie draw at home to NEC Nijmegen on 3 May 2020.